Department Accomplishments for 2011-2012

 University Outreach Services

-- Successfully conduct webinars for student prospects and counselors on the following topics, applying online via CSU Mentor, Early Assessment Program, and "Next Steps".
+- Successfully conduct webinars for student prospects and counselors on the following topics, applying online via Cal State Apply, Early Assessment Program, and "Next Steps".

 - Hosted online advising sessions with prospective students thus reducing the number of visits to community colleges for pre-admission advising appointments.